Pancreatic Cancer Treatment

-Treatment for pancreatic cancer begins with a personalized plan developed by pancreatic oncologists, surgeons, pathologists and other medical experts at the Multidisciplinary Pancreatic Cancer Clinic's tumor board.
+Treatment for pancreatic cancer begins with a personalized plan developed by pancreatic oncologists, surgeons, pathologists and other medical experts at the Pancreatic Cancer Center's tumor board.
 For most patients, the plan uses multiple kinds of treatments, or therapies, in order to control the disease and improve outcomes.
 The sequence of therapies - chemotherapy, radiation therapy and surgery - is tailored to patients individually and depends on the tumor's location and the extent of disease.
 Overall health status and quality of life are also factored heavily into the decisions for treatment and recommended therapies.

 Eligibility for clinical trials and exciting new innovative therapies should always be considered.

 When patients are diagnosed with pancreatic cancer, approximately 20% of the tumors are found to be operable or resectable.
 The location of the pancreas adds to the technical difficulties of a surgical operation.